ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-01.md

 The speaker now introduces a different router version, referencing how SolidStart’s design decouples the meta framework from the actual routing library.
 They demonstrate a setup with a new load function that parallels older data patterns but offers improved concurrency or code-sharing.

-A second paragraph addresses the bigger philosophical choice: Solid doesn’t lock users into one router.
+This section addresses the bigger philosophical choice: Solid doesn’t lock users into one router.
 If developers prefer another router library or even want to try a custom approach, the framework remains flexible.
 This stands in contrast to monolithic solutions that tightly couple routing to the entire application structure.

 ### 01:30:00 - 01:36:00 - TanStack Query and Alternative Data Libraries